StevenWeir038/Kennel39/TESTING.md

 6. User Story - #11 As a logged in user I can request an email so that I can reset my account password if I have forgotten it.
 7. User Story - #15 As a logged in user I can request an email so that be reminded of an appointment.
 COULD HAVE item.

-8. Issue #32 - Content cut off when viewing on a small mobile device
-9. Issue #33 Appointment now available message when editing an appointment and not changing any details.

 Return to [README.md](README.md)